programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

 ---
 description: >-
-  This page descibes the process of migrating data into fylr instances using the /inspect/migration page in fylr
+  This page describes the process of migrating data into fylr instances using the /inspect/migration page in fylr
 ---

 # Using the fylr inspect page for migrations